• Home

 Circl8, stands for Chester Internet Radio Community Live, with the ‘8’ emphasising round-the-clock commitment to broadcasting.
 Co-chaired by Dan Schott and the well-known music fan and DJ Kenny Cunningham, their station thrives with the support of approximately 30 passionate volunteers.

-Dave Sheekey is one of the passionate volunteers, and you can listen to him playing The Music of Five Continents and Half A Dozen Small Islands once a month, on a Tuesday night at 9pm.
+Dave Sheekey is one of the passionate volunteers, and you can listen to him playing The Music of Five Continents and Half A Dozen Small Islands once a month, on the second Tuesday night at 9pm.

 Upcoming Events at books on the walls (October)